coinsx/api-documentation/source/index.md

   -H "Authorization: Basic $AUTH"
   -H "Tonce: $TONCE"
   -d $DATA

+Note: The rest of the shell examples assume the shell variables TONCE and AUTH are regenerated per request.
 ```

 We use pairs of long-lived application keys to authenticate requests.
 Please contact <support@magnr.com> to request an API key .